andreadebortoli2/proj-html-vuejs/README.md

         ?component? -lower

 # create each component structure
-    -create inner compponents if needed
+    -create inner compponents if needed:
+        -create store for header and footer menus

 # add style to each component
     -sass?